afnw35342/LearnAWS/readme.md

 ### AMI - Amazon Machine Image

 - Instance type - indicates the power of the machine - t2.micro
-- EBS - elastic block store
+- EBS - elastic block store - where the hard drive(s) are stored

 ## Access Keys